splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/4-activities.md

 Your program should:

-- Add more Products (let's say up to 5 for now)
+- Have a Products array with up to 10 products allowed
-- Add more Staff (again, up to 5 for now)
-- Modify existing functionality to account for multiple Products and Staff
+  - Modify your StorePOS struct to use an Array for Products instead
-- Add a new "Check Stock" screen which:
-  - Displays all of the Product's name and stock in order of greatest stock to fewest stock
-  - For Products with stock 5 or fewer, have a warning message before this stock is displayed
-- Add a new "Check Sales" screen which:
-  - Displays all of the Staff's sale counts in order of greatest stock to fewest stock
+- Have an "Add Product" screen which allows users to add a product to the system
+- Have a "Delete Product" screen which allows users to list all products
+  - Users can then select a product from this list to delete from the system
+- Have a "View Products" screen which allows users to list all products
+  - Users can then select a product from this list which they can then alter, delete, or view details of

 ### Adding Favourite Songs